Oriana Festival 2026

 Oriana Festival 2025

-Following on from the highly successful 2023 | 24 events, the 2025 Oriana Festival focuses on "The Planets | Our Planet" and will once again showcase the very finest in contemporary Welsh music and Welsh composers, through the lens of local, regional and national composers and compositions, building up through the day to an epic performance on brass of Gustav Holst's iconic suite, "The Planets"
+Following on from the highly successful 2023 | 24 events, the 2025 Oriana Festival focused on "The Planets | Our Planet" and once again showcased the very finest in contemporary Welsh music and Welsh composers, through the lens of local, regional and national composers and compositions, building up through the day to an epic multimedia performance of Gustav Holst's iconic suite, "The Planets"

-This year's daytime sessions are FREE, thanks to the generous support of Donna Ockenden and Oriana Publications, and will focus on the music of Sylvia & Jonathan Gregory with "Our Space | Ein Lle Ni"; a FREE film screening "The Coal Beneath Our Feet, The Wind Above Our Heads"; and the music of Welsh Guards musician and composer Gareth Trott
+The 2025 daytime sessions were FREE, thanks to the generous support of Donna Ockenden and Oriana Publications, and focused on the music of Sylvia & Jonathan Gregory with "Our Space | Ein Lle Ni"; a FREE film screening "The Coal Beneath Our Feet, The Wind Above Our Heads"; and the music of Welsh Guards musician and composer Gareth Trott

-This year's daytime sessions are FREE, thanks to the generous support of Donna Ockenden and Oriana Publications, and will focus on the music of Sylvia & Jonathan Gregory with "Our Space | Ein Lle Ni"; a FREE film screening "The Coal Beneath Our Feet, The Wind Above Our Heads"; and the music of Welsh Guards musician and composer Gareth Trott
+The 2025 daytime sessions were FREE, thanks to the generous support of Donna Ockenden and Oriana Publications, and focused on the music of Sylvia & Jonathan Gregory with "Our Space | Ein Lle Ni"; a FREE film screening "The Coal Beneath Our Feet, The Wind Above Our Heads"; and the music of Welsh Guards musician and composer Gareth Trott

 Oriana Festival 2025